-In terms of the sector split shown in Figure 5, renewables have declined relative to the other two sectors (as the pie shrinks).
-The portfolio also has slightly more exposure to senior loans and less exposure to equity or equity-like positions.
+In terms of the sector split shown in Figure 5, renewables have fallen in favour of the other two sectors (as the pie shrinks).
+The portfolio also has slightly more exposure to senior loans and less exposure to equity or equity like positions.

 The missing piece of the capital recycling programme is the disinvestment from GCP's social housing exposure.
-This is still anticipated.
+We still expect that to happen.